oversightgames/civil-server-tools/README.md

 - You can set custom server parameters in the batch file.
 - Server icons disabled currently.
 - Plugin Support is currently unavailable.
-- PlayerData is transferred but unfunctional in this build.
+- PlayerData is now standardized with MySQL.

-`Civil Development Kit - Server Tools v0.1`
+`Civil Development Kit - Server Tools v0.2`